arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/projects/Project-1/Back-End/README.md

 ## Setup using Docker file:

-In Phase 1, we are going to build image and run container by docker, to do so, open the project root directory in terminal and after that run:

 > [!IMPORTANT]
 > If you're using file type for saving data follow below steps first